 Astrological Myths and Science

-Although my initial response was to ignore this shocking new theory (polytheism is a rationalist belief system like atheism), I realized that in a conflict of opinion, Rav Bender (and before him, Rebbe Nachman) would be right and I would be wrong.
+Although my initial response was to ignore this shocking new theory of polytheism as a rationalist belief system like atheism, I realized that in any conflict of opinion, Rav Bender (and before him, Rebbe Nachman) would be right and I would be wrong.

 So I started thinking about how it could be so.